department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2022-12-health-apt-tree-test-round2/Tree-Test-Round-2-Research-Plan.md

 ### Prepare

-We’ll finalize key tasks for Veternas and family members and caregivers, research plan, and recruitment plan by December 7.
+We’ll finalize key tasks for Veterans and family members and caregivers, research plan, and recruitment plan by December 7.

 ### Research sessions